 Emerson has no employment agreements, severance agreements or golden parachute agreements with the named executive officers.
 If a change of control occurs, subject to our double trigger change of control provisions, we protect all employees who participate in long-term stock plans, the Savings Investment Restoration Plan and the Pension Restoration Plan as described under "Potential Payments Upon Termination or Change of Control" at page 39 below.
-To provide this protection, when triggered, we generally accelerate vesting of stock awards and pay accrued benefits under the Savings Investment Restoration Plan and the Emerson Pension Restoration Plan.
+To provide this protection, when triggered, we ordinarily accelerate vesting of stock awards and pay accrued benefits under the Savings Investment Restoration Plan and the Emerson Pension Restoration Plan.
 We do not credit additional years of service under any plans, or continue medical or other benefits.
-We do not make additional cash payments related to stock compensation plans, although stock awards under our prior stock option and incentive shares plans vest upon a change of control.
+We do not make additional cash payments related to stock compensation plans.
+Our 2011 Stock Option Plan and 2015 Incentive Shares Plan include a "double trigger" for vesting following a change of control, although stock awards under our prior stock option and incentive shares plans vest upon a change of control.
 We do not increase payouts to cover payment of taxes and do not provide tax gross-ups.